dev-power-up/launcher/docs/setup.md

 available.product.codes=bc,cc,cc8,cm,pc
 ```

-!> If the repository is a clone, set the local git index to ignore any changes to this file:
+!> If the Dev Power-Up!
+Launcher folder was cloned, set the local git index to ignore any changes to the local properties file:

 ```git update-index --assume-unchanged local.properties```